-The Differential Equations Class 12 NCERT Solutions for Class 12 Mathematics Chapter 9 Differential Equations Exercise 9.1 present a full step-by-step solutions to every question in this set.
-Each step in the Differential Equations Class 12 NCERT Solutions states the rule used and shows the calculation in line, in agreement with the 2026-27 NCERT method.
+These NCERT Solutions for Class 12 Maths Chapter 9 Differential Equations Exercise 9.1 cover every question with a full step-by-step method.
+Each step names the rule used and shows the working in line, matching the 2026-27 NCERT syllabus.
+The free PDF download is available right below.

 • Question count: 12 problems in total, of which 8 yield a finite degree and 4 carry an undefined degree because the equation is not polynomial in its derivatives.

-Exercise 9.1 spans roughly 4 textbook pages in the current NCERT print and is the shortest of the Differential Equations Class 12 NCERT Solutions's five exercises, yet it is the source of a near-guaranteed 1-mark MCQ in the CBSE Class 12 Maths board paper.
+Exercise 9.1 spans roughly 4 textbook pages and is the shortest of the chapter's five exercises, yet it is the source of a near-guaranteed 1-mark MCQ in the CBSE board paper.

 Differential Equations Exercise 9 1 NCERT Solutions - Class 12 Maths

-Every solved problem in the Differential Equations Class 12 NCERT Solutions opens by spotting the highest-order derivative, naming the order, and then applying the polynomial-in-derivatives check.
-If any derivative sits inside a transcendental wrapper (sine, cosine, exponential, logarithm) or under a fractional power, the degree is not defined.
+Every solved problem here spots the highest-order derivative, names the order, then applies the polynomial-in-derivatives check.
+If a derivative sits inside sine, cosine, exponential or log, or under a fractional power, the degree is not defined.
 Otherwise the degree is the highest power of the highest-order derivative.
+Our team has cross-checked every answer against the official NCERT key.

 Differential Equations Class 12 NCERT Solutions Exercise 9.1: Question-Wise Answer Map

-Exercise 9.1 contains 12 questions on order and degree.
-The table below lists each question, the equation it presents, and the correct order and degree.
-Use this as a quick verification grid after attempting the exercise.
+Exercise 9.1 has 12 questions on order and degree.
+The table below lists each question, its equation, and the correct order and degree.
+Use this as a quick check after you attempt the exercise.

 Q No.Differential equationOrderDegree